-From the PrEPARE study we know that gay men who perceive themselves to be at risk of HIV are more likely to be willing to use PrEP, that is, those who engage in condomless sex with casual partners, who have previously taken post-exposure prophylaxis or who have an HIV positive regular partner.
-The PrEP demonstration projects have found that they are diagnosing HIV infections during enrolment, indicating that at-risk individuals are self-selecting for PrEP.
+From the PrEPARE study we know that gay men who perceive themselves to be at risk of HIV are more likely to be willing to use PrEP, that is, those who engage in condomless sex with casual partners, who have previously taken post-exposure prophylaxis or who have an HIV positive regular partner.28 The PrEP demonstration projects have found that they are diagnosing HIV infections during enrolment, indicating that at-risk individuals are self-selecting for PrEP.

-9. PrEP is likely to be used for periods of time when an individual's risk of HIV infection is higher.
+11. PrEP is likely to be used for periods of time when an individual's risk of HIV infection is higher.

-The findings and analyses from the PrEPARE study indicate that it is likely to be a minority of gay men who are interested in taking PrEP.
-Gay men's sexual practice, as for most adults, varies significantly through life.
+Gay men's sexual practices, as for most adults, vary through life.
 Gay men who do choose to take PrEP are likely to use it only for periods when their risk of HIV transmission is elevated, that is, for periods of time rather than continuously throughout adult life.
 There will be in most people's lives periods of sexual inactivity, periods in monogamous relationships, and other periods when a person may be sexually active with casual partners.
 PrEP is most useful for those individuals who recognise that their risk is elevated at certain points, and who regard PrEP as providing the best available protection against HIV during those periods.